KxSystems/docs/docs/wp/query-routing/index.md

 solution, this paper explores one method of implementation.

 All tests were run using kdb+ version 3.3 (2015.11.03)

-### Author

-Kevin Holsgrove is a kdb+ consultant based in New York.
-He has developed data and analytic systems for some of the world’s largest financial institutions in a range of asset classes.

 ## Technical overview